 NERC currently provides a Visited service at the following locations:

 The preferred method for configuring your device is to use the eduroam CAT (Configuration Assistant Tool) - this tool will automatically set your device up to use the eduroam network.
-To do this, go to the Eduroam CAT page and follow the instructions according to your device, rather than using the guidance below.
+To do this, go to the eduroam CAT page and follow the instructions appropriate to your device, rather than using the guidance below.

 If you experience any problems following these instructions, please contact your local IT support.